-The 21st century is actually measured from the supposed birth year of Jesus, the main character of the bible.
+The 21st century is actually measured from the birth year of Jesus, the main character of the bible (well actually he was born on 2Heshvan21 BC).
 This is a testament to the enormous success of the first Christian church which became the Roman Catholic Church.
 No man has had a larger or longer lasting effect on mankind's history.
 His birth has become the pivotal point in our measurement of history.
 Therefore this man, Jesus, is plainly worthy of our study.

 The bible might just be the work of our creator and may therefore be the instruction manual for mankind.
-The Bible contains 66 books written by 40 different writers over a period of some 1600 years from 1513 BC when the sons of Israel left Egypt until around 100 AD when the last apostle died.
+The Bible contains 66 books written by 40 different writers over a period of some 1600 years from 1513 BC when the sons of Israel left Egypt until around 100 AD when the New Testament scripture writer died.
 But many of these writers claim to have written in an inspired way.
 Paul who wrote much of the New Testament said:

 16 All Scripture is inspired of God and beneficial for teaching for reproving, for setting things straight, for disciplining in righteousness (2 Timothy 3).